 If you’re uploading a theme instead, click “Upload Theme.”
 Then you’ll see an option to “Choose File.”
 Click that, and find the file on your computer.
 Then click “Install Now.”

 Finally, go back to your “Themes” setting and click “Activate” for the new theme.

 Each of these plugins provide valuable features that might not automatically come with your theme.
 You can deal with most of these later.
 I recommend installing Yoast SEO (listed last) right away, however, because it will make the next step easier.

 Recommended WordPress plugins:

 - Akismet: Filters out spam comments without requiring CAPTCHA.
 Nobody likes CAPTCHAs.

-- AddThis: This is one of many social bookmarking plugins, and I can’t say it’s the best.
+- Social bookmarking plugin: Since my sharing buttons are custom-built, I don’t keep up with the latest options.
 Just be sure to use a plugin like it so your posts are easy to share.
 Genesis Simple Share is a good-looking social plugin that works with Studiopress themes.

 - Yoast SEO: SEO is complicated and this plug-in will help you make sure you have covered your bases.
 You’ll need to take the time to go through all the steps and set it up properly.
 Be sure to use it to set up Google Analytics and Google Webmaster Tools.
 It will be worth the effort!

 Look in the sidebar for “Plugins.”
 Hover over “Plugins” and click on the “Add New” option.

 Now you have a couple of options.
 You can use the “Search Plugins” field and search for one of the plugins by name.
 When you find it, click “Install Now.”